 Running a successful operation and filing a proper tax return is possible when you have a clear idea of your options.

-If you’re a self-employed truck driver, read on to ensure you understand what deductions you qualify for.
+If you’re an owner operator, read on to ensure you understand what deductions you qualify for.
 Below we’ve listed common business expenses the IRS will allow truck drivers to deduct.

 - Union/Association Fees: Fees that come from any trucking industry organization are generally accepted.